 Getting to Yes is possibly the biggest classic when it comes to negotiation literature.

-And it’s a classic for good reasons: William Ury and Roger Fish, the authors, laid the foundations of some of the most crucial aspects of successful negotiations.
+And it’s a classic for good reasons: William Ury and Roger Fisher, the authors, laid the foundations of some of the most crucial aspects of successful negotiations.

 - Bullet Summary